JorgensenD/Phylonium_cluster/readme.md

 conda create -n phylonium_build source activate phylonium-build

-conda install gsl automake git
+conda install gsl automake git gxx_linux-64

 #this lib is the reason we need to use conda
-conda install bioconda -c libdivsufsort
+conda install -c bioconda libdivsufsort

 #need to export the most recent gcc version installed on the cluster
 export CC=/apps/gcc/8.2.0/bin/gcc